Universal Private Estimators: Abstract

 \section{Abstract}

-We present $\textit{universal}$ estimators for the statistical mean, variance, and scale (in particular, the interquartile range) under pure differential privacy.
-These estimators are universal in the sense that they work on an arbitrary, unknown distribution $\mathcal{P}$ over $\mathbb{R}$, while yielding strong utility guarantees except for ill-behaved $\mathcal{P}$.
-For certain distribution families like Gaussians or heavy-tailed distributions, we show that our universal estimators match or improve existing estimators, which are often specifically designed for the given family and under $\textit{priori}$ boundedness assumptions on the mean and variance of $\mathcal{P}$.
-The removal of these boundedness assumptions is surprising, as existing work believes that they are necessary under pure differential privacy.
+We present \textit{universal} estimators for the statistical mean, variance, and scale (in particular, the interquartile range) under pure differential privacy.
+These estimators are universal in the sense that they work on an arbitrary, unknown continuous distribution $\mathcal{P}$ over $\mathbb{R}$, while yielding strong utility guarantees except for ill-behaved $\mathcal{P}$.
+For certain distribution families like Gaussians or heavy-tailed distributions, we show that our universal estimators match or improve existing estimators, which are often specifically designed for the given family and under \textit{a priori} boundedness assumptions on the mean and variance of $\mathcal{P}$.
+This is the first time these boundedness assumptions are removed under pure differential privacy.
+The main technical tools in our development are instance-optimal empirical estimators for the mean and quantiles over the unbounded integer domain, which can be of independent interest.